artslimedev/cookbook/README.md

 - 🔍 Search recipes by keyword or category
 - 🗂 Organize recipes using custom tags/categories
 - 📱 Access the app on web and (eventually) iOS

 ---

+## 🚧 Current Status

+Currently a web-only experience, the UI is being styled using Tailwind and ShadCN, and the structure for authentication and recipe storage via Supabase/PostgreSQL is in progress.
+The roadmap includes an iOS version using either **React Native** or **Flutter**, and eventual integration of **GoLang** for backend logic.

+---

+## 🔮 Planned Features

+- 🔐 User authentication via Supabase
+- 🧾 Add and edit personal recipes
+- 🔍 Full-text search
+- 🏷️ Filter by categories
+- 📚 Support for complex recipes (e.g., multi-part ingredients)
+- 📱 Native iOS app using React Native or Flutter (TBD)
+- 🧠 GoLang backend for optimized APIs (future)

+---